isomerpages/nlb-eyeonasia/_asean-countries/3b-singapore-communities-in-asean-countries.md

 ![banner-singapore-communities-in-asean-countries](\images\shared\sg-communities-new.jpg)

-Connect with fellow Singaporeans based in ASEAN countries through these clubs, associations and communities.
-This is a selection of Singapore communities in ASEAN countries available from the Internet and is not meant to be an exhaustive list.
+Connect with fellow Singaporeans through this selection of Singapore communities in ASEAN countries available from the Internet and is not meant to be an exhaustive list.

 - [Brunei](#brunei)
 - [Cambodia](#cambodia)